tombaeyens/pwe/README.md

   * Wait states
 * Persistence
   * Store, load and resume execution
+  * Transactions
 * Concurrency
-  * Observation: The thread of the client is used to execute (=interpret) the workflow
+  * The thread of the client can be used to execute (=interpret) the workflow
+    * Tradeoff: duration vs process execution information
+    * Process execution information example: which tasks have been created
+    * Alternative: Futures
   * Threads vs process concurrency
   * Asynchronous continuations
+  * Asynchronous operations (notifications etc)
+  * Message queues are an implementation technique
+    * Relation to transactions

 # Extending the basics